Jerry-Shaw/Nervsys/README.md

         * Important!!!
         *
         * This is the Safe Key area for NervSys API.
-        * The keys should be the function names which you want them to be visited by NervSys API,
+        * The keys should be the function names which you want them to be visited by API,
         * while the values should be the data MUST be send into the function.
         * Don't write optional data in Safe Key values,
         * or, the request will be ignored if the optional data is not passed.